mohammad-a-hossain/next.js-practice-advance/README.md

 - using dynamic parameter in post components
 - getting all details of a post from post title
 - using getStaticPaths for fetching data with dynamic postId
+# fallback keys
+- false
+- true : use in a large ecommerce page data
+- blocking